sainivarsha97/spacy-Tutorial/README.md

 # spacy-Tutorial

-# For learning Basics of sPacy along with code go to
+# For learning Basics of spaCy along with code go to
 -> https://www.presentslide.in/2019/07/implementing-spacy-advanced-natural-language-processing.html

-# Text Summarization with sPacy
+# Text Summarization with spaCy
 -> https://www.presentslide.in/2019/08/text-summarization-python-spacy-library.html

 ## Installation